-As Accounting Officer of The Merchant Taylors' Oxfordshire Academy Trust Ltd I have considered my responsibility to notify the Trust Board of Trustees and the Education & Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of all funding received by the Academy Trust, under the funding agreement in place between the Trust and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2017.
+As Accounting Officer of The Merchant Taylors' Oxfordshire Academy Trust Limited I have considered my responsibility to notify the Academy Trust's Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of all funding received by the Academy Trust, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2018.

-I confirm that I and the Trust Board of Trustees are able to identify any material irregularity or improper use of funds by the Trust or material non-compliance with the terms and conditions of funding under the Trust's funding agreement and the Academies Financial Handbook 2017.
+I confirm that I and the Academy Trust Board of Trustees are able to identify any material irregularity or improper use of funds by the Academy Trust or material non-compliance with the terms and conditions of funding under the Trust's funding agreement and the Academies Financial Handbook 2018.

-I confirm that no instances of material irregularity, impropriety or funding noncompliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the board of trustees and ESFA.
+I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.